You and I are solar powered, at least indirectly. It is the

 in kilotons, i.e. thousands of tons.
 The two atomic bombs dropped on Japan and the

-end of World War II were in the 20 kiloton range.
+end of World War II were in the 15 to 20 kiloton range.
 The more powerful H-bombs, however,

 have their yields typically measured in megatons, i.e. millions of tons.